eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 + Experience with Cloud based services, Microservices a Cloud Computing class or similar experience
 + knowledge of various issues in the field of cloud engineering (virtualization, scalability, load balancing, failovers, distributed computing power, cloud deployments, monitoring, log processing)
 + skill set:
+	- Monitor and Metrics gathering (Prometheus, StackDriver ...)
+		* Prometheus:
+			+ monitoring system with time series database
+			+ for event monitoring and alerting
+		* Google Cloud's operations suite (formerly StackDriver)
+			+ integrated monitoring, logging, and trace managed services for applications and systems running on Google Cloud, and beyond
+			+ monitor and check the health of the cloud resources and application
+	- Experience with HashiCorp tools - Vault, Consul, Nomad
+		* for cloud computing infrastructure automation
+		* Vagrant: use virtualization technology to build and maintain reproducible software development environments
+		* Consul: provides service mesh, DNS-based service discovery, distributed KV storage, RPC, and event propogation
+		* Terraform: instructure as code software
+		* Vault: secrets management; identity-based access; encrypting application data; and auditing secrets of applications, systems, and users
+	- Experience with NixOS
+		* *NixOS*:
+			+ Linux distribution based on *Nix*
+			+ *Nix*: for package management and system configuration; and making reproducible, declarative, and reliable systems
++ skill set:
 	- continuous integration/delivery (CI/CD) methodologies and practices
 	- develop open-source, scalable simulation and virtualization environments
 	- contribute to open-source frameworks